-The proposed plant is utilitarian in nature.
+The proposed plant is utilitarian by its nature although as discussed below the applicant has sought to include good quality design elements to improve the appearance of the plant.
 It's positioning within the site and its scale and design are largely determined by factors including the need for the applicant to use Best Available Technology (BAT), the need to comply with regulations including safety distances and height/space ratios to ensure noise limits will be met and emissions can be dispersed safely.
+The utilitarian nature of the original proposals, especially the compressor units and a lack of enclosure or cladding were discussed by Members at length when considering the previous application.
+It was very much due to this particular issue that Members refused the previous scheme.

 In terms of scale, the most noticeable elements of the new plant will be the new gas cleaning equipment which will be 11 metres high, the three new compressors which will be up to a maximum of 21.5 metres high and the proposed vent stack which will be 25 metres high.
 The latter will be situated within the extended site area.

-The proposed compressors are also more utilitarian in appearance than the current cabs which are enclosed.
-They are located just to the north of the existing cabs and so are closer to some properties along Waterworks Lane, particularly Woodcroft Villas (pair of semi-detached houses).
+The proposed compressors are located just to the north of the existing cabs and so are closer to some properties along Waterworks Lane, particularly Woodcroft Villas (pair of semi-detached houses).
 There is a belt of mature trees along the northern boundary of the site which will help to partially screen the compressor cabs but they will be highly visible from Waterworks Lane.
 However, as the landscape architect (PCC consultee) points out, the compressors are located within an existing industrialised site.
 The proposed compressors are approximately 240 metres from the rear elevations of Woodcroft Cottages.
+The applicant has (in consultation with Glinton Parish Council and residents) and in association with a firm of industrial architects, worked on the design of the proposed compressor units and vent stack.
+Taking into account the comments of Members at the previous Committee, it is proposed to "wrap" the three compressor chimneys in a perforated and "folded" type cladding which would extend up and around each chimney, terminating at an angle before the top of each stack.
+Perforated flat profile "cladding" would also be provided to the air intake structure which forms part of the whole compressor unit.
+As the emissions testing port has been lowered, much of the structure to access the ports has been removed to a lower level making the overall appearance of the compressor units less cluttered than the previous submission.
+Although the very final design can only be agreed once all the engineering works have been finalised by the specialised engineers to be appointed, it is clear that such final designs will be based upon the concepts currently submitted and that submission of the final design can be conditioned.